sarathsreedharan/icaps2024.github.io/content/program/tutorials/2024_t02_finding_multiple_plans.md

 **Michael Katz** is a principal researcher at IBM T.J.Watson Research Center, NY, USA.
 His primary research interest is in domain-independent planning and in the integration of planning and RL.
-He received his PhD for a dissertation on heuristics for domainindependent planning from Technion in 2010.
+He received his PhD for a dissertation on heuristics for domain independent planning from Technion in 2010.
 He was a co-organizer of the 2011, 2013, 2014, 2015, 2016, 2018, and 2022 H(S)DIP workshops, as well as of five of the six editions (including the first) of PRL workshop 2020-2023.
 He was a program chair